 it is somehow interesting that at Easter some people start to think about Judas Iscariot.
 I would find it more appropriate to think about Jesus Christ than about Judas at Easter festival.

 Some people seem to have an intellectual problem with the issue of Judas: how could a disciple or a saved man do such an awful sin?
-According to the doctrine of the german theologian Dietrich Bonhoeffer (“The Cost of Discipleship”), Judas was baptized.
-Judas was baptized by the call of Jesus Christ: “Come on, and follow me!”
-Not anybody had called Judas but Jesus Christ the eternal Son of God.
+According to the doctrine of the German theologian Dietrich Bonhoeffer (“The Cost of Discipleship”), Judas was baptized.
+Judas was baptized by the call of Jesus Christ: “Come on and follow me!”
+Not anybody had called Judas but Jesus Christ, the eternal Son of God.
 This call was supernatural and powerful.
 Judas seemed to be obedient to Jesus’ call.

-The woman who anointed Jesus had a very great appreciation for her Lord, but Judas was somewhat annoyed that the ordinary carpenters son allowed wasting the salve instead to increase Judas’ salary.
+The woman who anointed Jesus had a very great appreciation for her Lord, but Judas was somewhat annoyed that the ordinary son of the carpenter allowed wasting the salve instead to increase Judas’ salary.
 Although Judas was under the supernatural call of Jesus Christ, he never was a true disciple because he just followed Jesus in order to earn money (simony).
 Judas was a fraud, all the time.
 He had no appreciation for Jesus like the devout woman.
 The other 11 disciples loved Jesus truely and believed that he was the Son of God.
 However, they were in danger to get “infected” by Judas disbelief.

 It is nearly a crime to compare the denial of Jesus by Peter with Judas’ betrayal.
 Peter acted on impulse when he denied Jesus.
 Judas in contrast calculated for a long time how he could sell Jesus most effectively.
 When Jesus was captured, Peter started to fight for his beloved Lord.
 He cut away the ear of one of the soldiers.
-Peter really believed that Jesus was the king of Isreal and could not understand that Jesus didn’t defend himself by using violence.
+Peter really believed that Jesus was the king of Israel and could not understand that Jesus didn’t defend himself by using violence.
 Jesus just took the ear of the soldier and put it back to its place at the soldier’s head (he cured him).
 Peter denied Jesus not because he wanted any money or because he was greedy for money, but because he didn’t yet understand Jesus’ way at the moment.

 What was Jesus’ way?

 Jesus had to be obedient to his heavenly father.
 It was the decision of God that Jesus should bear the sin of the whole mankind.
-Assumed, if Jesus had struggled, then the plan of God had never been fulfilled.
+Assumed, Jesus had struggled, then the plan of God had never been fulfilled.
 By accepting to be killed, Jesus provided the basis for our salvation.
-Romans Chapter 6 says that we have died and resurrected together with Jesus.
-That means our old man of sin has died with Jesus on the cross, and we have entered a new life in Jesus in the power of his resurrection.
+Romans, Chapter 6 says that we have died and resurrected together with Jesus.
+That means that our old man of sin has died together with Jesus on the cross, and we have entered a new life in Jesus in the power of his resurrection.
 At Holy Baptism this salvation was dedicated to us.

 Let us praise Jesus Christ for making possible our salvation by his sorrow and suffering and the humiliation and shame He beared for us.
 Our answer to Jesus’ atonement must be discipleship (obedience).
 If we don’t want to be obedient, our baptism will never become effective for us in any way.
-To the contrary, if we don’t follow Jesus, after we have been baptized, we are in big danger to get cursed.
+To the contrary, if we don’t follow Jesus after we have been baptized, we are in big danger to get cursed.

 Many people feel somewhat for Judas because after he had betrayed Jesus, he got a big remorse and commited suicide.
-I must admit, for a long time it was difficult for me to understand that some verses of the Bible obviously say that Judas will get punished at any rate for what he did, but on the other hand he seemed to repent his sin (usually God forgives someone, who repents).
-Maybe we make a mistake when we believe that Judas repented like a true christian.
+I must admit, for a long time, it was difficult for me to understand that some verses of the Bible obviously say that Judas will get punished at any rate for what he did, but on the other hand he seemed to repent his sin (usually God forgives someone who repents).
+Maybe, we make a mistake when we believe that Judas repented like a true christian.
 It is really possible that he solely repented because he saw his’ material hopes dashed.
 He became aware that he had distroyed the basis of his livelihood and appreciation, and that caused his big remorse.

 How got his hopes dashed?